bcgov/vue-scaffold/openshift/README.md

 This application is deployed on Openshift.
 This readme will outline how to setup and configure an Openshift project to get the application to a deployable state.
 This document assumes a working knowledge of Kubernetes/Openshift container orchestration concepts (i.e. buildconfigs, deployconfigs, imagestreams, secrets, configmaps, routes, networksecuritypolicies, etc)

-Our builds and deployments are orchestrated with Jenkins (see [tools](../tools/jenkins/README.md)).
+Our builds and deployments are orchestrated with Jenkins.
 Refer to [Jenkinsfile](../Jenkinsfile) and [Jenkinsfile.cicd](../Jenkinsfile.cicd) to see how the Openshift templates are used for building and deploying in our CI/CD pipeline.

 ## Table of Contents